10 Days of Prayer

 Sabbath Celebration

-Design the final Sabbath of Ten Days of Prayer to celebrate God’s goodness and mighty power.
-Tell how you have experienced the power of prayer and share the valuable spiritual insights gained during the past ten days.
+Design the final Sabbath of 10 Days of Prayer to celebrate God’s goodness and mighty power.
+Tell how you have experienced the power of prayer and share the valuable spiritual insights gained during the past 10 days.
 Rejoice in what God has done, is doing, and will do.

 The needs of each congregation are unique, so please work with local leaders to develop a specific plan for your church.
 Here are some possible items to include in your final Sabbath church service.